 White Peafowl

-๐Ÿฆš White Peafowl โ€“ Natureโ€™s Ethereal Beauty in Pure White
+White Peafowl – Nature’s Ethereal Beauty in Pure White

-๐ŸŒ Introduction
+Introduction

 The White Peafowl is a mesmerizing bird known for its brilliant snow-white feathers and majestic display.
-Contrary to popular belief, this bird is not a separate species but a color variationโ€”usually of the Indian Peafowl (Pavo cristatus)โ€”caused by a genetic condition called leucism.
+Unlike the more common Indian Peafowl with its vibrant blue and green plumage, this stunning bird is not a separate species but a color variation—usually of the Indian Peafowl (Pavo cristatus)—caused by a genetic condition called leucism.
 Its breathtaking beauty and graceful demeanor make it a favorite in parks, estates, and cultural representations worldwide.
+For those interested in other rare color mutations, the purple peafowl offers another striking example of nature’s diversity.

-๐Ÿ“œ Origin and Genetics
+Origin and Genetics

 White Peafowls are native to the Indian subcontinent, just like their blue and green counterparts.
 Their unique color comes from:

-• ๐ŸŒ Mostly bred in captivity: White peafowls are often selectively bred for their rare and ornamental appearance
+• Mostly bred in captivity: White peafowls are often selectively bred for their rare and ornamental appearance

 Though uncommon in the wild, they are often found in palaces, temples, gardens, and sanctuaries around the world.
+This genetic variation is distinct from the black shouldered peafowl, which features a contrasting dark and white pattern.

-๐Ÿงฌ Physical Appearance
+Physical Appearance

 • Color: Pure white plumage from head to tail